-In order to implement the solution, Amsterdam UMC started off with lecturers that were willing to try it and slowly expanded the use to become an integral part of their education plan.
-The management team of Amsterdam UMC worked along with the team of Codific to finetune the solution in full accordance with their educational program.
+The adoption started with the lecturers that were willing to try and has gradually spread across the organization to ultimately become a integral part of the education plan.
+The management team of Amsterdam UMC worked with the Codific team to finetune the solution in full alignment with the educational program.

 “Videolab has become an integral part of the education”